igorkosta/igorkosta.github.io/source/_posts/startup-please.md

 <!-- more -->

+Startups are all about growth, explosive growth.
+Once your company stops growing exponentially year on year, you cannot consider it being a startup anymore - you moved into the category of established companies or you went out of business, which is way more likely.

+If you hear the word startup and think [FAANG](https://www.fastcompany.com/90790394/what-are-the-faang-companies) and perks - you do not know anything about startups and you probably do not want to start one or work for one.

+Startups are not about perks, off-sites, IPAs or gender wars.
+Startups are about `blood, sand and tears`.

+Startup is about constant grind, consistency and stamina.
+Startup is neither a sprint nor it is a marathon - startup is a `fartlek` - a long run consisting of short high-intensity intervals and short slower paced ones.
+Startup is about being able to fall and stand up over and over again.

+If none of the above is something you can live with - do not join a startup and do not start one - you will definitely fail.

+Why do people start companies then?
+The answer is very simple - because they cannot do otherwise.
+You have founders, who want to change the world and founders, who ride the current hype wave and want to make money.
+You have people, who cannot stand the bullshit and politics of big corporations and crazy scientists, who have been working on their idea for years and got discovered by a VC.
+All of them have different motivations but they have at least on thing in common - they are ready to sacrifice their time, health and their relationships to bring their idea to life.

 There is no product that's created in a vacuum.
 You will always have competition.
 The competition will be fierceful.
 If you want to truly make it, you have to be at the very top.
 Only a monopoly doesn't compete - don't let you tell otherwise.

 All product related things aside - startups are all about grit.
 If you decided to build your own product and to dedicate your life to it - expect a bumpy ride.
 It will be probably the best decision of your life but only if you will have the right attitude.